 - Sea salt to taste

-- 1 pound ground beef, shaped into 4 patties about 1½" thick
+- 1 pound ground beef - shaped into 4 patties about 3/4″ thick

-- Optional: 4 slices cheese, see notes, omit for dairy free and Paleo
+- 4 slices cheddar cheese - see notes, omit for dairy free and Paleo

-- 8 leaves green leaf lettuce, washed and dried, or iceberg if preferred
+- 8 leaves green leaf lettuce - washed and dried, or 2 small heads iceberg if preferred

 - Add the oil to the heated pan along with the sliced onions, and cook over medium or medium-low until the onions become softened and browned, about 20-30 minutes.
 Season to taste with sea salt and set the onions aside.
 You will have about 1 cup of caramelized onions.